IBM-Security/ibm-application-gateway-resources/python/doc/ServerSslFrontEnd.md

 Specifies the configuration the gateway server will use when securely communicating with clients.
 This configuration includes:
-  * A PEM based personal certificate file.
-This certificate file should include the private key, a certificate signed with the private key, and the signer certificate or signer certificate chain (if required).
+  * The certificate to be used for secure communication with clients.
 If a certificate is not provided, the gateway will generate a self-signed certificate during bootstrapping.
   * The TLS protocols that are enabled for client communication.
   * Any additional server certificates which should be used for specific hosts using the 'server name indication' (SNI) TLS